hammerheim-game/hammerheim-rules/3-warbands/black-orcs.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 6 3 1 5 4 3 1 3 4
-Weapons/Armor: Trolls do not require weapons to fight but often carry a big club.
-In any event, Trolls can never be given weapons or armor.
+Weapons/Armour: Trolls do not require weapons to fight but often carry a big club.
+In any event, Trolls can never be given weapons or armour.
 Special Rules
 Fear: Trolls are frightening monsters which cause fear.
 Stupidity: A Troll is subject to the rules for stupidity.